Onetchou/Neola/README.md

 1. Load the pre-recorded accompaniment.
 2. Define synchronization points where the orchestra should stop and start.
 3. During the performance, press the pedal or a key to resume the orchestra at the appropriate moment.

+## Requirements

+Programmed using Qt6.5.3 with MSVC2019 64bit